MichaelHatherly/BundledWebResources.jl/README.md

 rebuild the resource content when the `String` content changes if you have `Revise` loaded and browser hot-reloads enabled using `ReloadableMiddleware`.

-## Resource Router
+## `@ResourceEndpoint`

 The main use case of these resources is serving them to clients via an HTTP server.
-A `ResourceRouter(mod::Module)` function is exported for this use.
-You can define a router for all resources defined in a `Module` that can be used in an `HTTP.jl` server.
+The `@ResourceEndpoint` is used to serve bundled resources to clients.
 When `Revise` is loaded these resources will "live updated", otherwise they'll remain as static content in production builds that don't include `Revise`.

 ```julia
 module MyBundledResources